-I’ve just taken delivery of a Mini-Whip Active Antenna which covers VLF to 30mHz.
-I know nothing about these antennae, but they are used by WebSDR stations and are reported to be excellent.
-Once I get mine up and running, I’ll make a video and tell you of my experience with this ‘magical’ aerial.
-I’m hoping that I’ll be able to hear stations on 80 metres without the horrendous noise my wire aerial picks up.
+I recently took delivery of a Mini-Whip Active Antenna which covers VLF to 30mHz.
+They are used by WebSDR stations and are reported to be excellent.
+I’m now able to hear stations on 80 metres without the horrendous noise that my doublet picks up.

 What I’ve discovered so far is that the aerial needs a good ground.
 This is primarily to prevent noise from the house or shack travelling along the outer of the coax to the Mini-Whip.
 I have an extensive radial system beneath the lawn which I use on the 160 metre amateur band.
 In the photo, you can see the copper pipe emerging from the ground.
 This is where the radials terminate.
 It makes an excellent earth.
 Also, a completely noise-free power supply is imperative.
 I use a sealed 12 Volt lead-acid battery which supplies the unit with pure DC.

 The antenna is atop a 16 foot fibre glass fishing pole.
 It’s working but I’m still getting a lot of noise on the lower HF bands, especially 80 metres.
 However, long wave is amazing down to 30kHz.
 I’m hearing RTE on 252kHz at S9+15dB.
 I’m also receiving the Shoreham airport non-directional beacon on 332kHz at a very good signal strength.
 I’ve not been able to hear this beacon on a wire aerial for many years due to local noise.